ParadiseSS13/Paradise/CODE_OF_CONDUCT.md

 In addition, discussing any change with the relevant teams is strongly advised.
 For large changes, changes which have a lot of impact (balance or design), species changes (however minor), or other changes that might be controversial, you should always discuss this with the relevant teams.
 Failure to do so might result in your PR being closed.

-For changes to certain content listed below, contributors **must** obtain prior approval to open a PR from a member of either the balance, design, mapping, or sprite teams (depending on which team is more relevant to the changes) before opening their Pull Request.
+For changes to certain content listed below, contributors **must** obtain approval from a member of either the balance, design, mapping, or sprite team (depending on which teams are relevant to the changes) before opening their Pull Request.
 This approval must be displayed in the Pull Request description body in the form of a screenshot.
 The Headcoders may grant an exemption to this requirement on a case-by-case basis, as the need arises.

 ### Currently, changes to the following types of content reuires pre-approval:
   - Security content (excluding fixes, code improvement, refactors, sprites, and mapping changes)